 The ability to onboard or provision a new device with an IoT platform varies per device/sensor, protocol, security concerns, use case and a host of other factors.
 In some cases, a central management system will provide EdgeX with information about a new device it must manage.
 This is referred to as top-down provisioning.
+For example, a central management system may tell and instance of EdgeX to connect to (and manage) a new device at a specific IP address.

 In other cases, automatic discovery of sensors and devices from within EdgeX (typically by a device service) will cause EdgeX to provision a new device.
 This is referred to as bottom-up provisioning.
+For example, a BLE device service could be searching for new BLE devices that enter platforms BLE range.
+If a new sensor is detected in its spectrum, the device service can start to automatically provision that device.